bluetardis/pinteresting/NotesPB.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 8080 }
 ```

+**Heroku wont send email on free dynos..
+The config below needs to be there but its worth setting up SendGrid**
 *config/environments/production.rb*
 NOTE: This needs to be amended to suite our actual server etc. eg Heroku Name

 ```
   # Mailer for Devise
   config.action_mailer.default_url_options = { host: 'https://pinteresting123.herokuapp.com' }